isomerpages/moe-northvistapri/_parents-and-students/School Canteen.md

 •	Photocopy of the NRIC (front and back)

 ##### Closing date for Application <br>
-The completed application form with the required documents must be submitted to the school General Office before 5pm on **16 February 2024** either by hand or post. <br><br>
+The completed application form with the required documents must be submitted to the school General Office before 5pm on **28 March 2024** either by hand or post. <br><br>
 Late/Incomplete applications will not be considered.
 Only shortlisted applicants will be notified to attend an interview and food-tasting session, if applicable, at his/her own expense.

 **Persons to Contact** <br>